-To get started with your new hobby you will need to know how to magnet fish and what you need in order to get started.
+To get started with magnet fishing you will need to know what you need and how to use those supplies.

 If you don’t have the basics such as the right equipment or understand the local rules and regulations then your efforts may all be in vain and you may end up feeling frustrated and fed up before you even get going properly.

 First of all, let’s understand what magnet fishing is and isn’t!

 It’s also really important to know the correct technique for your equipment and location and what to expect from it.